Parliament of Georgia Continues Intensive Implementation Work on Recommendations Made by EC

 We will draft the law first, before moving on to the political arena, committees, and plenary sessions.
 The Venice Commission may have reached a decision by this time regarding the Ukrainian model.

-The working group was composed of representatives from the Georgian Dream faction and the parliamentary majority, as well representatives from the administration, CEC and State Audit Service, National Communications Commission and Competition Agency.
-Two seats are reserved for representatives (EaP Civil Society Forum).
+The working group was composed of representatives from the Georgian Dream faction and the parliamentary majority, as well representatives from the government administration, CEC and State Audit Service, National Communications Commission and Competition Agency.
+Two seats are reserved for civil representatives (EaP Civil Society Forum).

 The Working Group on Anti-Corruption Measures at Legal Issues Committee has held its first extended session.